'We're with you,' Biden tells Puerto Rico ahead of visit

 Florida is cleaning up after Hurricane Ian churned across that state last week, killing more than 60 people, decimating some coastal communities and flooding others.
 Biden plans to visit Florida on Wednesday to survey damage.

-The president, accompanied by first lady Jill Biden and Deanne Criswell, the Federal Emergency Management Agency administrator, was to touch down Monday in Ponce, Puerto Rico, a city on the southern coast.
-Most of the storm damage is in southern Puerto Rico.
+The president was accompanied by first lady Jill Biden and Deanne Criswell, the Federal Emergency Management Agency administrator.
+They touched down in Ponce, a city on the southern coast, where most of the storm damage is.

+“He’s going to the hardest hit area of Puerto Rico, and it’s an area where presidents have not gone to before,” White House press secretary Karine Jean-Pierre told reporters aboard Air Force One.

-Puerto Rico Gov. Pedro Pierluisi said he would update Biden on recovery efforts.
+Puerto Rico Gov. Pedro Pierluisi planned to update Biden on recovery efforts.

 “We will make sure to keep working together to ensure the continuity of a reconstruction already underway,” the governor tweeted on Sunday.